 - Mileage for use of personal automobile

 - Parking, toll fees

 - Business meals

 - Special events

 - Lodging

-- Air, bus, train, taxi travel

-- Car rental

-- Phone calls, fax transmissions

-- Registration fees - A. Mileage is reimbursed at the rate the Internal Revenue Service establishes annually.
-Mileage is calculated from the Councilor's workstation to the business destination. - B. Local meal reimbursements are made on an actual cost basis to include meals, beverages, and gratuities up to fifteen percent (15%).
-Alcohol is excluded.
-Reimbursements for meals outside a fifty (50) mile radius will be paid at a per diem rate established by the County Auditor.
-Meal expenses associated with special events, such as departmental retreats and events at which Clark County requests representation from a Council, are reimbursable. - C. Advance travel money is available for non-local travel.
-The money is limited to expenses of ((such as))lodging, meals and ground transportation and a maximum of \$100 per full- or part-day. - D. Requests for reimbursement of such expenses will be submitted with all relevant receipts to the appropriate Council staff person for processing on a quarterly basis.
+- Air, bus, train, taxi travel - Car rental - Phone calls, fax transmission - Registration fees - A. Mileage is reimbursed at the rate the Internal Revenue Service established annually.
+Mileage is calculated from the Councilor's workstation to the business destination. - B. Local meal reimbursements are made in accordance with County Policy. - C. Advanced travel money is available for non-local travel.
+The money is limited to expenses of lodging, meals and ground transportation and a maximum of \$100 per full- or part-day. - D. Requests for reimbursement of such expenses will be submitted with all relevant receipts to the appropriate Council staff person for processing on a quarterly basis.